cargo-deny

 field (optional)

-Allows you to specify one or more github.com
+Allows you to specify multiple github.com

 organizations to allow as git sources.